NatTuck/ntuck-neu/content/2020-09/cs5335/_index.md

  * You provide clear attribution for any external code.
  * You note that your code was written for this class, including which assignment the code was written for.
- * If the code solves an assignment, wait to publish it until at least 100 hours after the assignment due date.

 If your code is potentially useful to others, it would be nice for you to post it as a git repository and explicitly license it under an open source license.